Pablo-Davila/AnkiCards-ComputerScienceDegree/README.md

 # AnkiCards-ComputerScienceDegree

-My collection of Anki Cards for subjects of the Computer Science Degree at the University of Seville.
+My collection of [Anki](https://apps.ankiweb.net/ "Anki for desktop") cards for subjects of the Computer Science Degree at the University of Seville.
 (Ingeniería Informática - Tecnologías Informática)

 Contributions are welcome!